 Results and Discussion: To evaluate this system, we cloned and analyzed 379 Epstein-Barr virus-specific TCRs from 10 latent healthy donors and showed their CTL activity for antigenic peptide-bearing target cells.
-In addition, we applied the hTEC10 system to detect and retrieve TCR α/β cDNA pairs from cytokine-secreting CD8 + T cells that were stimulated with a specific peptide.
-The TCRs obtained from IFN- γ -secreting cells that were stimulated with a specific peptide terramer staining of cells from the same donor.
-Taken together with the CD69 induction assay results, we can use this system with cytokine-secreting CD8 + T cells stimulated with specific peptides without the need to stain with a MHC/peptide multimer.
+In addition, we applied the hTEC10 system to detect and retrieve TCR α/β cDNA pairs from cytokine-secreting CD8+ T cells that were stimulated with a specific peptide.
+The TCRs obtained from IFN- γ -secreting cells that were stimulated with a specific peptide corresponded with the TCRs recovered from the MHC/peptide tetramer staining of cells from the same donor.
+Taken together with the CD69 induction assay results, we can use this system with cytokine-secreting CD8+ T cells stimulated with specific peptides without the need to stain with a MHC/peptide multimer.
 This system may provide a faster and powerful approach for TCR gene therapy for infectious diseases and cancers.

-Key Words: TCR, Cancer immunotherapy, EBV.
+Key Word: TCR, Cancer immunotherapy, EBV.